klagroix/duplicati-prometheus-exporter/README.md

 ## Usage

-In order for duplicati-prometheus-exporter to function properly, two steps need to be executed:
 1. Run the container somewhere.
 I've provided examples for both Kubernetes and Docker below
 2. Configure Duplicati to send a json report to the docker container after every backup